digitamind/voucherz-5/README.md

 - Spring: Java webframework for API development.
 - React: Frontend framework to design Merchant Admin Portal and System Admin Portal
 - Flyway: For Database Migration
-- MonoDB: NoSQL database use for audit trail storage.
+- MongoDB: NoSQL database use for audit trail storage.